Cooperative Extension Service

 Whether teaching people how to can salmon, build a house or compost with worms, Extension Service staff have provided research-based, practical education to Alaskans since 1930.
 Extension now offers community outreach and engagement programs in all areas of the state.

-UAF’s outreach role is filled in part by Extension faculty and staff in Anchorage, Bethel, Delta Junction, Fairbanks, Juneau, Kodiak, Nome, Palmer, Sitka and Soldotna, and in affiliate offices with the Tanana Chiefs Conference, Eielson Air Force Base and Thorne Bay.
+UAF’s outreach role is filled in part by Extension faculty and staff in Anchorage, Bethel, Delta Junction, Dillingham, Fairbanks, Juneau, Kodiak, Nome, Palmer, Sitka and Soldotna, and in affiliate offices with the Tanana Chiefs Conference and Eielson Air Force Base.

 As the state’s gateway to the university system, Extension serves some 80,000 Alaskans annually, providing a link between Alaska’s diverse people and communities by interpreting relevant knowledge of interest to Alaska residents.
 Major issue areas include food safety and security; health; climate change; energy; youth, families and communities; and economic development.